Trevelopment/mazdatweaks/AIO-FAQ.md

 /jci/scripts/jci-wifiap.sh start
 ```
    Then the access point of the car is running, you should see a WLAN "cmu ...".
 Simply log in and then access via IP 192.168.53.1 on the system.
+   The AIO Tweaks App also had a Start Wifi AP button, this is the easiest way to start it.
 ---

 **Why did my compass stop working?**